jnothman/omia/README.md

 # OMIA
-Temporary space for the OMIA breed ontology, as we develop the ontology.
+Temporary space for the OMIA breed ontology, as we develop the ontology. _This is a work in progress_

 ## Intstructions for creation of OWL file using ROBOT template